Mexican gray wolves are looking for a few good Packtivists!

 Join with others in your community committed to saving the lobo!

-Over 17 years after they were reintroduced, Mexican gray wolves remain at the brink of extinction, with only 109 in the wild at last official count.
+Twenty years after they were reintroduced, Mexican gray wolves remain at the brink of extinction, with only 114 in the wild at last official count (2017).
 Many changes are needed to ensure the survival and recovery of these keystone carnivores.
 Right now is a crucial time to organize on a large scale for those changes.

 Mexican wolves are under attack by politicians and special interests, including the secretive, extreme anti-regulation, anti-conservation, billionaire Koch brothers, who also fund the Tea Party.
 Anti-wolf bills are being worked on in the U.S. Congress and in Arizona, New Mexico, and Utah.